lmu-bioinformatics/xmlpipedb/xsd2db/readme.txt

 --outputDirectory=dirname
-The directory when generating the source code and file; defaults to dg-gen
+The directory when generating the source code and file; defaults to db-gen

 --bindings=filename
-The binding file used when generation the data base source code and files for the time.
+The binding file used when generating the data base source code and files for the time.
 Defaults to standard binding file supplied by XSD-To-DB

 --xsdURL=url
 The URL of the XSD to convert.
 This must be a URL on the web.
 A file URL will not work.